Part One: Rules common to all types of insurance

 Clause 5-14.
 Waiver of claim for damagesView Clause Go to Plan page

 The Clause regulates the effect of the assured’s waiver of his right to claim damages from a third party.
-It is primarily applicable in connection with damages in a contractual relationship where the assured has waived in advance his right to claim damages from the other party to the contract.
+It is primarily applicable in connection with damages in a contractual relationship where the assured has waived in advance its right to claim damages from the other party to the contract.

 As mentioned in Cl.
 4-15, the question of whether the waiver can be considered customary in the trade in question must be evaluated on a case-to-case basis.
 An advance waiver of the right to claim damages may, for example, occur in contracts concerning pilotage or towage.
 In some cases, the vessel may be able to obtain a contract where the other contracting party undertakes greater liability for any faults that may be committed, in return for higher remuneration.
 It is difficult to make any general statements about the assured’s right to choose the less expensive alternative.
-Whether it would have been reasonable to demand that he, by incurring a somewhat higher expense, obtain a contract which would have been more satisfactory from the insurer’s point of view must be decided on a case-to-case basis.
+Whether it would have been reasonable to demand that the assured, by incurring a somewhat higher expense, obtain a contract which would have been more satisfactory from the insurer’s point of view must be decided on a case-to-case basis.

-Sometimes clauses are used where the party to a contractual relationship who is likely to sustain damage waives any and all claims for damages to the extent his loss is covered by an indemnity insurance.
+Sometimes clauses are used where the party to a contractual relationship who is likely to sustain damage waives any and all claims for damages to the extent its loss is covered by an indemnity insurance.
 When such a “benefit-of-insurance” clause becomes applicable between the parties, no claim for damages arises which the insurer can take advantage of.
 The clause will accordingly have to be evaluated under this Clause.

-The provision does not cover the situation where the assured has waived the entire claim for damages after the insurer has exercised his right of subrogation.
+The provision does not cover the situation where the assured has waived the entire claim for damages after the insurer has exercised its right of subrogation.
 In that event, the assured is not entitled to waive the claim.